 This era is all about smart technology, and smart heating is greatly adding comfort and convenience!
 Thanks to IoT, our things can now be connected, adding convenience and comfort to our lives along with energy savings.
 And, this all holds true for fireplaces also!

 With smart technology, you can control an electric indoor fireplace from anywhere, using your phone and WiFi.
-With just a tap or a simple voice command, your fireplace can ignite, or the heat can be adjusted, and more.
+With just a tap or a simple voice command, your fireplace can ignite!
 Smart fireplaces come with numerous features depending on the model.

 The most interesting feature is safety control, where the system will stop automatically in case of a buildup of carbon dioxide or lack of oxygen.
 Scheduling is another useful feature using which you can set timers for your fireplace to switch on or off at a specific time.